 The old saying is true: it’s all about location, location, location.
 A property is permanently tied to its surroundings, so you need to become an expert on the neighborhood.
 Look beyond the curb appeal and investigate the fundamentals.
 Are there good schools, parks, and grocery stores nearby?
 What are the crime rates like?
 Dig into the local economy.
 Is there job growth and new development, or are businesses leaving?
 Understanding these local market trends helps you predict future demand and appreciation.
 A property in a thriving, well-maintained neighborhood with a strong sense of community will almost always attract better tenants and command higher rents than a similar property in a declining area.

-Assess the Property’s Condition
+How to Properly Assess a Property’s Condition

 A fresh coat of paint can hide a multitude of problems, so it’s your job to look deeper.
 While you should always get a professional inspection, your own initial assessment is critical.
 Don’t just do a quick walkthrough; be thorough.
 As one expert put it, “The smart ones crawl.”
 Get into the attic to look for leaks and check the basement or crawl space for foundation issues, moisture, and rot.
 Take a hard look at the big-ticket items: the roof, HVAC system, plumbing, and electrical.
 These are the repairs that can decimate your budget.
 Make a detailed list of every issue you find and get estimates for the repairs.
 This helps you negotiate a better price and accurately project your initial investment costs.